TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: PathEntryFinder

-   An abstract base class representing a :term:`path entry finder`.
-Though it bears some similarities to :class:`MetaPathFinder`, ``PathEntryFinder`` is meant for use only within the path-based import subsystem provided by :class:`PathFinder`.
-This ABC is a subclass of :class:`Finder` for compatibility reasons only.
+   An abstract base kundi representing a :term:`path entry finder`.
+Though it bears some similarities to :class:`MetaPathFinder`, ``PathEntryFinder`` is meant for use only within the path-based agiza subsystem provided by :class:`PathFinder`.
+This ABC is a subkundi of :class:`Finder` for compatibility reasons only.

    .. versionadded:: 3.3